textwire/textwire.github.io/versioned_docs/version-v2/get-started.md

 # Get Started

-Learn how to get started with Textwire.
-Get to know the installation instructions and requirements.
+Learn how to get started with Textwire, get installation instructions and requirements.

 ## Requirements